Cooling plant case

 Data source

-BAS operating records, daily system COP, outdoor dry-bulb temperature, and outdoor wet-bulb temperature.
+BAS operating records, daily system kW/ton, outdoor dry-bulb temperature, and outdoor wet-bulb temperature.

 Cooling-water pump and cooling-tower optimization loop

-The source report frames the control as reinforcement learning: read operating state, check load and action limits, update strategy, and execute pump/tower actions.
+The control loop uses reinforcement learning: read operating state, check load and action limits, update strategy, and execute pump/tower actions.

 • The reward combines overall operating energy and indoor-temperature change.